TheMarex/ba-thesis/text/4_stabilizer.md

 This can lead to singularities if both legs are already fully stretched, as the edge of their workspace is reached.
 The second method relies on an additional rotating the pelvis link.
-For this approach to work, the robot needs a joint that allows rotations around the anterior axis ($y$-Axis) to keep the upper body upright.
+For this approach to work, the robot needs a joint that allows rotations around the anterior axis ($y$-axis) to keep the upper body upright.
 Since the robot model we used does not have this DOF, we only implemented the first approach.
 To circumvent singularities we chose a CoM height that guarantees knee bending while generating the reference pattern.